artificialmuseum/sandbox/README.md

 ```

 the sandbox is running at [localhost:8000](http://localhost:8000), point your browser there to see it.
-the files will load from disk everytime and should not be cached,
+open the developer console and do a full page reload (ctrl + shift + r)
-a simple page reload will show the changes instantly, without server restart.
+to show the changes instantly, without server restart.

-More info soon.